 Popular culture floods the marketplace of social consciousness with a new inflated currency, backed by nothing of real value, buying our dignity for pennies on a morally debased dollar.

-It is the inordinate “pursuit of sexiness” that is the focus of my concern, where sex and its corresponding attributes become superficial then, profane, creating an atmosphere where a woman’s value is appraised solely by her ability to titillate or provide other forms of sexual stimulation and satisfaction for misogynistic men that dishonor her.
+It is the inordinate “pursuit of sexyness” that is the focus of my concern, where sex and its corresponding attributes become superficial, profane, creating an atmosphere where a woman’s value is appraised solely by her ability to titillate or provide other forms of sexual stimulation and satisfaction for misogynistic men that dishonor her, a person.

-Sexy then, means to have the quality of sex i.e., sex appeal.
+Sexy means to have the quality of sex, i.e., sex appeal.
 Sex, proper, is a private and sacred matter to be experienced between two that have become one flesh, not for general display or public consumption.